 SSA also supports international technical, regulatory and political processes by furnishing knowledge based on independent data and information.
 Importantly, SSA directly supports the EU Lisbon Objectives, to foster the development of new applications, new services, new jobs and new markets.

-The SSA programme will help to ensure:
+The SSA programme is: